deep-fish-pixel/es6-mock/README.md

 ### Instructions for using wildcards

-Use wildcard resolve url often occur paths containing dynamic parameters such as ID, It is necessary to match the appropriate mock file and respond to the content.
+Use wildcard resolve url often occur paths containing dynamic params such as ID、RESTful API, It is necessary to match the appropriate mock file and respond to the content.

 * Mock filename use ```*``` and ```**```, these can be used in combination with letters.